How I accidentally launched a business 7 years ago

 - Rhea Gupte

-All the while learning techniques on how to design better, create better, market better, engage better, grow better.
+All the while learning techniques on how to design better, create better, market better, engage better, and grow better.

 I learned things on the go…